-With all of the ways we can stay connected – internet, mobile, instant messaging, Twitter, Instagram, Facebook – they have all impacted & changed the way we regard our vacations.
-Vacation in 2015, more often than not, means “not in the office” and not actually disconnecting from our work.
+With all of the ways we can stay connected – internet, mobile, instant messaging, Twitter, Instagram, Facebook – the way we regard our vacations has been impacted.
+Vacation in 2018, more often than not, means “not in the office” as opposed to actually disconnecting from our work.

-A study by Dov Eden of Tel Aviv’s University’s Faculty of Management shows we pay a high price for continued connectivity to work, even while on vacation.
-The impacts are chronic stress, less productivity, and greater sense of job burnout.
+A study by Dov Eden of Tel Aviv’s University’s Faculty of Management (pdf download link) shows we pay a high price for continued connectivity to work, even while on vacation.
+The results are chronic stress, reduced productivity, and greater burnout.
 He also discovered that individuals either returned to work extremely anxious or stressed, or the restful effects of the vacation did not last.

-A study by researchers at the University of California and funded by the U.S. Army, showed that being cut off from work communication for blocks of time significantly reduces stress, including cortisol levels & heart rates.
-Truly disconnecting from work allows employees to focus far better when they return from a break
+A study by researchers at the University of California and funded by the U.S. Army, showed that being cut off from work communication for blocks of time significantly reduces stress, and improves cortisol levels and heart rates.
+Truly disconnecting from work allows employees to focus far better when they return from a break.

 Hey – you may not have a apartment on 5th Avenue, but you can still “vacate” from your work this summer.
-Make it a priority to take a bit extra time to communicate with your team, clients, etc. to ensure that you can truly unplug and have a true “vacation”.
+Make it a priority to take a bit extra time to communicate with your team and clients to ensure that you can truly unplug and have a true “vacation”.

 Wishing you a great vacation, along the road with you!